Integrated Creative: Paper, pixels, and a real world POV thread together, fashioning brands to remember and be dazzled by.

 ✏️ David Mider 🔨 Ergo Experiential 🔨 MDR Creative 📷 Katrina Barber

 From 2005-2012 and across 21 printed issues, Misprint Magazine was a leading voice of Austin’s music scene & subculture.
-As a co-founder of Misprint, along with two good friends, I helped lead the overall vision, from content to branding to art direction.
+As a co-founder of Misprint, I helped lead the overall vision, from content to branding to art direction.
 I wrote countless articles, designed every issue from cover to cover, and conceived and produced events throughout the years.
 My vision for Misprint was to pay homage to the classic “zine” – a handmade, stapled, gritty labor of love – while also being incredibly well-designed and clear in voice and theme.
 Misprint was autobiographical and anthropological, using Austin as a backdrop for the experiences of twentysomethings navigating music and nightlife, all with a sharply satirical bite.
-Whenever a new issue was dropped off at coffee shops and clubs around town they were immediately snatched up by a rabid fan base.

 In addition to 21 printed issues, Misprint was also represented by screenprinted posters, merch and other ephemera including stickers, koozies, pint glasses, Christmas stockings and buttons.
 My creative work was recognized by the most respected design organizations in the field, including Print and Communication Arts, as well as an award with distinction from the Chicago Poster Biennial.